gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

 s = 1 - {\sigma^2_\text{posterior} \over \sigma^2_\text{prior}}.
 $${#eq:shrinkage}
-When the shrinkage is close to zero, the variance of the posterior is approximately the same as the variance of the prior, model is not being properly informed by the data.
-When $s\approx 1$, the variance of the posterior is much smaller than the variance of the prior, indicating that the it is being highly informed by the data.
+When the shrinkage is close to zero, the variance of the posterior is approximately the same as the variance of the prior, and the model is not being properly informed by the data.
+When $s\approx 1$, the variance of the posterior is much smaller than the variance of the prior, indicating that it is being highly informed by the data.
 A shrinkage less than 0 indicates that the posterior is wider than the prior distribution, revealing a severe pathology in either the model itself or the implementation.